Does a humidifier turn off automatically when (a) it runs out of water (b) when it has released enough moisture into the air?

 If you want your humidifier to shut down after a certain time, just add the right amount of water into the tank.

-Do simple math, find out how much water it spends at low, medium, or high mist output setting.
+Do simple math, and find out how much water it spends at low, medium, or high mist output settings.
 This will show you how much water to add to the tank.